varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 - Often given special meanings by functions or classes
   - No elements found
   - No parameter present
-- Important to remeber null checks
+- Important to remember null checks

 #### NullPointerExceptions

 - Leads to unexpected control flows
-- Unexprected states could be unsecure
+- Unexpected states could be unsecured

 ## CERT Top 10 Secure Coding Practises